When and Where are Reports Due

 |April 15||January 1 through March 31|

 |October 15||July 1 through September 30|

 |January 15||October 1 through December 31|

-At the time of the first report the developer must pay a $500.00 fee by check.
-Please make the check payable to the City and County of San Francisco, C/O San Francisco Ethics Commission 25 Van Ness Ave.
+At the time of the first report the developer must pay a $500.00 fee.
+Fees may be paid on-line via credit card, debit card, or e-check via the City and County of San Francisco Payment Portal.
+You may also write a check payable to the City and County of San Francisco, C/O San Francisco Ethics Commission 25 Van Ness Ave.
 Suite 220 San Francisco, CA 94102.

 Describing the Type of Report and Period Covered